Bordered Floer homology for manifolds with torus boundary via immersed curves: Classifying extendable type D structures

 } Before proving this proposition it is worth pausing to consider a simple example.
-The pair of $\Alg$-train tracks in Figure \ref{fig:sample-equivalence} are equivalent; the reader should construct the associated four-by-four matrix in each case and observe that these are equal, as required.
+The pair of train tracks in Figure \ref{fig:sample-equivalence} are equivalent; the reader should construct the associated four-by-four matrix in each case and observe that these are equal, as required.
 The key feature here is that the additional path in the train track on the right carries the label $U^2$, which is set to zero in the matrix.
-On the other hand, an inequivalent $\Alg$-train track is obtained by considering only the horizontal two-way tracks of this example.
+On the other hand, an inequivalent train track is obtained by considering only the horizontal two-way tracks of this example.
 Although this train track is inequivalent to the ones given, it represents an isomorphic module.
 For generators $x$ and $y$ such that $D_{123012}(x)=y$ there is an isomorphism of modules over $\AlgExt$ given by $x'=x+\rho_{1230}\otimes y$ and $y'=y$, so that $D_{123012}(x')=0$.
 Note that this is an isomorphism between two different choices of extension (of a fixed type D structure) as $\AlgExt$ modules but not an isomorphism as $\F$ vector spaces.
 That is, this train track is weakly equivalent to those of Figure \ref{fig:sample-equivalence} in the sense of Definition \ref{def:weak-equiv} below.

-\begin{proof}[Proof of Proposition \ref{prp:mod-track-matrix}] Any extended type D structure $\tN$ determines an $\Alg$-train track $\tracks$ as described above, and it is immediate from the construction that if $\tN$ is reduced then so is $\tracks$.
+\begin{proof}[Proof of Proposition \ref{prp:mod-track-matrix}] Any extended type D structure $\tN$, along with a specified basis $B$, determines a naive train track $\tracks(\tN, B)$ as described above, and it is immediate from the construction that if $\tN$ is reduced then so is $\tracks(\tN,B)$.
 This particular train track determines an equivalence class of train tracks.
+We must check that $\tracks(\tN, B)$ is valid, but postpone this until after the discussion of matrices below.

-Any reduced train track $\tracks$ determines a matrix $M_\tracks$ as described above.
+Any valid reduced train track $\tracks$ determines a matrix $M_\tracks$ as described above.
 This is a $2n\times 2n$ matrix, where each row or column corresponds to primary switches on the boundary of the square $T\setminus(\alpha\cup\beta)$.
 These may be split into blocks according to which side each primary switch is on.
 The fact that paths in $\tracks$ have net clockwise rotation ensures that any path labelled by 1 contributes to an entry above the diagonal in $M_\tracks$; the fact that $\tracks$ is reduced further ensures that no 1 appears in the blocks along the diagonal of $M_\tracks$.
+By definition, the fact that $\tracks$ is valid implies $M_\tracks^2 = UI_{2n}$.